This tangy cavolo nero is ideal alongside grilled meats or a casserole, and is ready in just 20 minutes!

 - Remove the centre stalk and chop the leaves into thin strips (step by step instructions are in the post above).

 - Add the oil and garlic to a cold pan then turn heat to low.
 This allows the garlic to heat gently and soften, preventing burning (which ruins the dish).

-- This dish can be prepared in advance, serve at room temperature or warm.
+- This dish can be prepared in advance, served at room temperature or warm.

-- Store the cooked cavolo nero in a sealed container in the fridge for up to 3 days, or in the freezer for up to a month.
+- Store leftovers cavolo nero in a sealed container in the fridge for up to 3 days, or in the freezer for up to a month.